There are infinite options for designing your bathroom; it can be overwhelming from furniture sizes and styles to lighting, flooring and walls.

 For example, in the powder room we created for the Kips Bay Palm Beach Show House, we incorporated alternating stripes of Ann Sacks White Thassos and Calacatta Borghini marble across the floor, and for that extra layer of luxury, installed the latter marble as both baseboard and crown.

 We loved deploying the marble in a slightly unconventional way, and we were thrilled with the visual impact it created.

 Floating vanities are becoming increasingly popular in bathrooms of all sizes, including those in multifamily buildings.
 They not only make space feel larger than it is but also create a more modern, streamlined look.

-As a hotel design expert for the last 20 years, I am seeing a lot of overlap in the residential and hospitality design worlds.
-With this, design of residential bathrooms begin to take a lot of inspiration from resorts and spas, creating a relaxing experience in the home.
+As a hotel design expert for the last 20 years, I see a lot of overlap in the residential and hospitality design worlds.
+With this, the design of residential bathrooms begins to take a lot of inspiration from resorts and spas, creating a relaxing experience in the home.